KTrain5169/CatPackCrafter/docs/instructions.md

 Assuming you have already [downloaded the program](./downloads.md), run it and you'll be presented with a couple of options.

-- `CatPack Name`: THe name of the CatPack, both in the JSON and the folder name.
+- `CatPack Name`: The name of the CatPack, both in the JSON and the folder name.
 Be careful - if a folder with that name already exists and has a CatPack setup in it, the new JSON file will overwrite it.
 - `Select Output Folder`: Where the CatPack's folder will be located in.
 - `Select Default Image (Optional)`: Allows you to select an image that will be set as a "default", which means it wll show if no other image can be shown.
 The default image will be previewed at a smaller size beneath the options.
 - `Add Images`: Adds images to your CatPack.
 Each image will ask you for a Start and End date/month.
 Be cautious: the program does not have sanity checks for the calendar dates, so be sure not to accidentally input the 31st of Febuary (or something of that vein)!